Fun117/scratch-cloud-logs/README.md

 # Log File

-Logs are saved to a file named `cloud.log`.
+Logs are saved in the `cloud.log` file.
 This file is not included in the Git repository.

 # Notes

-This script uses the Scratch API, so please use it in accordance with Scratch's terms of service.

-# Feature List

-## Data Monitoring
-You can monitor the communication of cloud data.
-You can confirm whether the chat information in the building management game has been changed by the user.
-Currently, only the chat has a user verification feature.
+Please adhere to Scratch's terms of use when using this script, as it utilizes the Scratch API.

 ```bash
 npm start